varigence/docs/bimlflex/getting-started/dimensional-model.md

 The metadata imported from the views will not have any relationships defined as these are not provided by the views.
 Add the source relationships between the fact table source and the dimension source objects.

 This will be created in the `ReferenceTable` and `ReferenceColumnName` columns on the Objects sheet.
-The Fact table reference Business Keys will reference their respective dimension main Business Key.
-This will allow the Fact table load to lookup the Business Key value and get the relevant id key from the dimension.
+The Fact table reference Integration Keys will reference their respective dimension main Integration Key.
+This will allow the Fact table load to lookup the Integration Key value and get the relevant id key from the dimension.

 ### Creating the destination metadata through the Clone Table feature